-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds and lack of barriers at being set up exclusively for the sub-project) Number of detailed design work site and trenches shall be located at least 100 m away from the walkways, signages, stage and final will create hazard to nearest dwelling preferably in the downwind and metal sheets location of) sub- pedestrians and direction. placed at project project children.
-Consult with Benapole local authority on the location components designated areas for stockpiling of, soils, Agreement gravel, and other construction materials. between landowner If the contractor chooses to locate the work and contractors in camp/storage area on private land, he must case of using private get prior permission from the environment lands as work camps, management specialist and landowner. storage areas, etc. Use small mechanical excavators to attain faster trenching progress.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Poor safety signage and crushers (if these establishments are sensitive receptors; finalized during and lack of barriers at being set up exclusively for the Sub-project) Number of detailed design work site and trenches shall be located at least 100 m away from the walkways, signages, stage and final will create hazard to nearest dwelling preferably in the downwind and metal sheets location of) Sub- pedestrians and direction. placed at project project children.
+Consult with Netrokona local authority on location components the designated areas for stockpiling of, soils, Agreement gravel, and other construction materials. between landowner If the contractor chooses to locate the work and contractors in camp/storage area on private land, he must case of using private get prior permission from the environment lands as work camps, management specialist and landowner. storage areas, etc. Use small mechanical excavators to attain faster trenching progress.
 For rock and concrete breaking, use non-explosive blasting chemicals, silent rock cracking chemicals, and concrete breaking chemicals.
 Under no circumstances may open areas or the surrounding bushes be used as a toilet facility.
 Recycling and the provision of separate waste receptacles for different types of waste shall be encouraged.
 A general regard for the social and ecological well-being of the site and adjacent areas is expected of the site staff.
-Workers need to be made aware of the following general rules: (i) no alcohol/drugs on site; (ii) prevent excessive noise; (iii) construction staff are to make use of the facilities provided for them, as opposed to ad hoc alternatives (e.g. fires for cooking, the use of surrounding bushes as a toilet facility); (iv) no fires permitted on site except if needed for the construction works; (v) trespassing on private/commercial properties adjoining the site is forbidden; (vi) other than pre-approved security staff, no workers shall be permitted to live on the construction site; and (vii) no worker may be forced to do work that is
+Workers need to be made aware of the following general rules: (i) no alcohol/drugs on site; (ii) prevent excessive noise; (iii) construction staff are to make use of the facilities provided for them, as opposed to ad hoc alternatives (e.g. fires for cooking, the use of surrounding bushes as a toilet facility); (iv) no fires permitted on site except if needed for the construction works; (v) trespassing on private/commercial properties adjoining the site is forbidden; (vi) other than pre-approved security staff, no workers shall be permitted to live on the construction site; and (vii) no